Snow-capped Himalayan peaks above green forested valleys in Sikkim

 By air

 Bagdogra (IXB) is the gateway.
 Direct flights from Delhi, Kolkata, Mumbai, Bengaluru, Chennai, Hyderabad and Guwahati.
 IndiGo, Air India and SpiceJet all operate; Kolkata is the most frequent route, about 70 minutes.
-From Bagdogra, Gangtok is 124 km — a shared taxi is ₹400 per seat, a private sedan ₹3,500–4,500 depending on season, and the drive takes four to five hours through the Teesta valley.
+From Bagdogra, Gangtok is 124 km and the drive takes four to five hours through the Teesta valley.
 Pakyong Airport (PYG) in East Sikkim technically takes flights from Kolkata and Delhi, but schedules are unreliable in monsoon and winter fog — we don't route guests through it unless they insist.

 By rail

 New Jalpaiguri (NJP) is the railhead — Siliguri's main station, 125 km from Gangtok.
 The Darjeeling Mail from Kolkata (Sealdah) is the overnight workhorse: boards around 10 pm, reaches NJP around 8 am.
 From Delhi, the Rajdhani gets in at 5 am, which is painful but workable.
 Book 2AC or 3AC in advance; these trains fill up in peak season.
-From NJP, most guests take a taxi straight up — same rates as from Bagdogra.
+From NJP, most guests take a taxi straight up to Gangtok.
 For Darjeeling directly, the toy train from NJP to Darjeeling is scenic but slow (7+ hours).
 We usually recommend driving up, doing the toy train as a short joy ride from Ghoom.

 By road

 If you're driving in: NH10 is the only road.
 Siliguri → Rangpo (the Sikkim border, where permits are checked) → Singtam → Gangtok.
 The road follows the Teesta river the whole way.
 Monsoon landslides close NH10 every year — we follow the Sikkim police Twitter account daily in July–September and reroute via Kalimpong if needed.
 Self-drive is possible but we don't recommend it for first-timers: mountain roads, unpredictable traffic, and no local mechanic knows your rental car.
-Nearly all our guests use a local driver with an SUV (Innova Crysta or Xylo) — that's ₹3,800–5,500 per day all in, and the driver doubles as an informal guide.
+Nearly all our guests travel with a local driver and an SUV (Innova Crysta or Xylo) — the driver doubles as an informal guide and handles all permits on the road.

 Sold on Sikkim & Darjeeling?